-Local government in Western Australia is established under the Act Local Government Act 1995 and is the third sphere of government in Australia.
+Local government in Western Australia is established under the Act and is the third sphere of government in Australia.
 Local government has legislative responsibility for many functions and activities that are relevant to a local community.
-As the level of government often seen as the 'closest' to the community population, local government activities relate to matters that are fundamental to people's lives and impact strongly on their quality of life.
+As the level of government often seen as the 'closest' to the community, local government activities relate to matters that are fundamental to people's lives and impact strongly on their quality of life.

-Each Under the Act each local government throughout the State is established as a corporate body, with perpetual succession and a Common Seal.
-All power to do things for the local community is vested in this legal entity.
+Under the Act each local government throughout the State is established as a corporate body, with perpetual succession and a Common Seal.
 It has the legal capacity of a natural person which means that it can sue and be sued.

-A local government includes consists of a Council - consisting comprised of Elected Members, and an organisation the Administration - that includes consisting of the CEO and employees.
+A local government consists of a Council - comprised of Elected Members, and an organisation - consisting of the CEO and employees.